Kwiatek47/NeuroGradient/README.md

 #### Error: Module not found (e.g., `brainaccess`)
 - Install dependencies: `pip install -r eeg-service/requirements.txt`
-- If `brainaccess` is not in PyPI, check installation documentation

 #### Service continues without backend
 - This is normal - the service will process data but not send it